buck-co/buck-basics/README.md

     if (m_intVariable.Value > 0)
     {
         m_intVariable.Value -= 10;
-        m_intVariable.Raise();//Notify any listeners to the IntVariable event that it has changed }
+        m_intVariable.Raise(); // Notify any listeners to the IntVariable event that it has changed }
 ```